Azienda Agricola Rezzadore

 Farming with respect for nature is critical for Giuseppe, and he proudly took on the time-consuming and expensive process to obtain official certification.
 The vineyards are dry-farmed and biodiversity is encouraged.
 Birds like the hoopoe and the pheasant live on property and they are featured on the labels.
 A gorgeous, 200-year-old Celtis tree watches over the vines.

 The wines are small production and made with minimal intervention.
 All grapes are hand-harvested.
-The local Tai Rosso is immediately pressed off the skins, similar to white wine vinification.
-Yet it’s a vibrant red with body, texture and color that is great slightly chilled.
+The local Tai Rosso undergoes a 10 day cold soak maceration at 5° c before pressing.
+It’s a vibrant red with body, texture and color that is great slightly chilled.
 In addition to Tai Rosso (a very close relation to Grenache) and Glera for Prosecco, Cabernet, Merlot, Carmenere and Pinot Noir are also grown.
 It’s the Pinot that adds color to Giuseppe’s Rosé Prosecco.
 Both of his organic, grower Proseccos spend time on the lees.
 The quality markedly surpasses the mostly-mass produced wines available on the local market.
 Accordingly, Giuseppe chooses to export 100% of his Prosecco.

 In addition to running his family’s historic estate (it was seized by the Germans as a vantage point during WWII), Giuseppe consults with other winemakers, helping them grow and improve in the vineyards and the cellar.
 Conversation with him is smart, meaningful, honest and immediately comfortable—and he speaks excellent English, lucky for us.
 Rezzadore is a testament to Bonhomie’s mission to bring you great wines from great people!